unicorn-23/GwasWA/README.md

 ### Download sequencing data, -- step downloadsra

-`gwaswa --step downloadsra --sra SRR1770413 --core 5 --output coli`
+`gwaswa --step downloadsra --sra SRR1770413 --output coli`

 The file SRR1770413.sra will be stored in the coli/gwaswaOutput/wgs/sra/path

 ### sra to fastq, -- step sratofastq

-`gwaswa --step sratofastq --sradir coli/gwaswaOutput/wgs/sra --core 5 --nThrds 5 --output coli`
+`gwaswa --step sratofastq --sradir coli/gwaswaOutput/wgs/sra --output coli`

 The converted file will be stored in the compressed format of coli/gwaswaOutput/wgs/raw

 ### fastq quality control, -- step readsqc

-`gwaswa --step readsqc --rawfastqdir coli/gwaswaOutput/wgs/raw --core 5 --nThrds 5 --output coli`
+`gwaswa --step readsqc --rawfastqdir coli/gwaswaOutput/wgs/raw --output coli`

 The fastq file after quality control will be stored in the coli/gwaswaOutput/wgs/clean directory in the compressed format of .fq.gz.

 ### Quality evaluation, --step qualityevaluation

-`gwaswa --step qualityevaluation --fastqdir coli/gwaswaOutput/wgs/clean --nThrds 5 --output coli`
+`gwaswa --step qualityevaluation --fastqdir coli/gwaswaOutput/wgs/clean --output coli`

 Contains the results of quality evaluations using fastqc and multiqc, stored in the gwaswaOutput/wgs/qualityEvaluation directory.